cbarGit/GIA/README.md

 https://fontlibrary.org/en/font/futura-renner

 Next steps:
-- Add a context menu for saving gif. --> HIGH PRIORITY
+- Add a context menu for saving gif. --> **done**.
-- Figure out a better download of gif, now it is limited to 10 gifs. --> MEDIUM PRIORITY
+- Figure out a better download of gif, now it is limited to 10 gifs. --> **done**.
+No more limited, there is a spinbox.

 -----------------------------------------------------------------------------